^

 Local - within 1-2 vertebral segments,

-Common - within 3 or more segments.
+Widespread - within 3 or more segments.

-Morphological structure of the septuma) bone, b) cartilaginous, c) fibrous, d) mixed
+Morphological structure of the septum a) bone, b) cartilaginous, c) fibrous, d) mixed

-Shape of septuma) cylindrical, b) mushroom-shaped, c) spiny ("spicule", often occupies only part of the lumen of the spinal canal), d) complex or tumorous
+Partition shape a) cylindrical, b) mushroom-shaped, c) spiny ("spicule", often occupies only part of the lumen of the spinal canal), d) complex or tumorous

-The presence of neurological disorders
+Presence of neurological disorders

 Relationship with the contents of the spinal canal

-A) without cleavage of the dura mater,
+A) without splitting the dura mater,

 B) with splitting of the dura mater, incl.

-With cleavage of one of the walls of the dural sac
+- with a split in one of the walls of the dural sac

--with the formation of isolated dural sacks
+-with the formation of isolated dural sacs

 Localization of the base of the septum relative to the walls of the spinal canal